mumble-voip/mumble-releng-vcpkg/README.md

 ### Windows

-You will need Git, Git Bash, CMake and MSVC.
+You will need Git, CMake and MSVC.

 If you want to create an installer you will also need the [WiX Toolset](https://wixtoolset.org/).